frozenpandaman/splatnet2statink/README.md

     This token (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!

 Have any questions, issues, or suggestions?
-Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).
+Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or create an [issue](https://github.com/frozenpandaman/splatnet2statink/issues) here.

 質問があれば、ツイッター([@frozenpandaman](https://twitter.com/frozenpandaman))で連絡してください。日本語OK。

 ### Accessing SplatNet 2 from your browser

 If you wish to access SplatNet 2 from your computer rather than via the phone app, navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) (it should show a forbidden error).
-Use a cookie editor – such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome – to change `iksm_session` to the value you obtained previously (automatically or via [mitmproxy](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions) – stored as  `cookie` in `config.txt`), and refresh the page.
+Use a cookie editor – such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome – to change `iksm_session` to the value you obtained previously (automatically or via [mitmproxy](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions), stored as  `cookie` in `config.txt`), and refresh the page.
 If you only want to access SplatNet and don't have a stat.ink API key, simply enter "skip" for this step during setup.

 *Splatoon 2* stage rotation information (including Salmon Run) and current SplatNet gear are viewable at [https://splatoon2.ink/](https://splatoon2.ink/).